How to raise kids who excel in school (and in life)

-I know from the title you are probably expecting a post on how to make sure your kids get straight A’s, are on the honour roll, become valedictorians of their class, go to ivy league universities and become the world’s top brain surgeons or rocket scientists.
+I know from the title you are probably expecting a post on how to make sure your kids get straight A’s, are on the honor roll, become valedictorians of their class, go to ivy league universities and become the world’s top brain surgeons or rocket scientists.

 Well, this is not that kind of post.

 From the moment our children are born, our kids are competing.
 Whether they know it or not, they are.

 Think back to when you were a new mother, and you met up with other new mothers and that inevitable, loaded question was asked:

 “So, what is insert baby name doing now?”

 I refer to it as loaded because the person asking the question typically doesn’t really want to know what your baby is doing.
 They want to compare and, if it so happens that their baby is doing, what they consider, “more” than your baby, brag.

 Fast forward to the school years and the competition continues.

 In this case, instead of comparing whether or not our kids are saying mama or dada or have taken their first steps we are comparing what grades they received at the end of the school year and what universities they get into.